 The original Clatsop County Comprehensive Plan was adopted in 1969.
 The Zoning Ordinance was adopted in 1966 using the interim County Comprehensive Plan.
 In response to the Statewide planning effort spurred by the passage of Senate Bill 100, the Board of County Commissioners commissioned a report (through the Clatsop-Tillamook Intergovernmental Council) entitled An Environmental Plan of Southwest Clatsop County, as well as plans covering the other sections of the county.
 At the same time, Citizen Advisory Committees (CACs) were being formed around the County in order to determine citizen views and desires, review the work of the planning staff, and to spearhead the development of their respective Community Plans.
 The Arch Cape CAC was formed on October 18, 1974, and consisted of Larry Ward, John Tyrrell, Mrs. Berkeley Snow, Kent Price, Roy Pettit, Jim Richmond, Jim Hill, George Rothert, and Ray Doherty.
-In the following months, the committee reviewed the Environmental Plan and suggested various policy statements to eventually be included in the County Comprehensive Plan.
+In the following months, the Committee reviewed the Environmental Plan and suggested various policy statements to eventually be included in the County Comprehensive Plan.
 The policy statements were derived from the Environmental Plan, the suggestions of other community groups and state and federal agencies, and people in the community.
-Committee and the members of the Community Club.
+Community groups active in the development of the Plan were the Arch Cape Sewer Advisory Committee and the members of the Community Club.